pbiggar/phc/doc/manual/treetutorial3.rst

 What's Next?
 ------------

-The next tutorial in this series, <xref linkend="treetutorial4"
->, introduces a very important notion in
+The next tutorial in this series, :ref:`treetutorial4`, introduces a very important notion in
 transforms: the use of *state*.